mbarreirinho/form3/README.md

       I also created the staging environment, using the production code as a template.
       The credentials for authentication were treated as variables in the auto.tfvars prefix files.
        One file was created for each environment.
        These files were hidden in the gitignore to avoid sharing them in the repository.
+Sure, I uploaded the files for test correction and then edited the .gitignore file.
  ## ⚙️ Approuche 2
      - After organizing the code, I realized it could be done using `for_each` to reduce the amount of code and reuse a good portion across the three environments and services.